bthomas1228/Crowdfundg_ETL/README.md

 	-it will create the DataFrames listed

-	-upload the CSV files in Resources folder into each Dataframes.
+	-upload the CSV files in Resources folder into each Dataframe/table that was created. * Import by the following order: contacts, category, subcategory and campaign. *

 # Resources